kosli-dev/cli/docs.kosli.com/content/kosli_overview/what_is_kosli.md

 ### Compliant artifact

-Each artifact you report to Kosli will be displayed as being in one of three states in your Kosli pipeline: compliant, non-compliant or incomplete.
+Each artifact you report to Kosli will be displayed as being in one of three states in Kosli flow: compliant, non-compliant or incomplete.
 That status is not reserved for software development in regulated industries.
-It tells you how far in the process your artifact got and if there are any troubles detected.
+It tells you how far in the process your artifact is and if there are any troubles detected.

 #### Compliant

-When your artifact was reported to Kosli together with **all** the required (as defined in the template) evidence reported as ***compliant***, it will be displayed in your Kosli flow as **Compliant** artifact:
+When your artifact was reported to Kosli together with **all** the required (as defined in the template) controls reported as a ***compliant*** evidence, it will be displayed in your Kosli flow as **Compliant** artifact:

 {{<figure src="/images/artifact-compliant.png" alt="Environment, Snapshot #1" width="900">}}

 #### Non-Compliant

-When your artifact was reported to Kosli together with **all** the required (as defined in the template) evidence, with **at least one** of the evidence reported as ***non-compliant***, it will be displayed in your Kosli flow as **Non-compliant** artifact:
+When your artifact was reported to Kosli together with **all** the required (as defined in the template) controls, with **at least one** of the evidence reported as ***non-compliant***, it will be displayed in your Kosli flow as **Non-compliant** artifact:

 {{<figure src="/images/artifact-non-compliant.png" alt="Environment, Snapshot #1" width="900">}}

 #### Incomplete

-When your artifact was reported to kosli but **not all** the required (as defined in the template) evidence were reported yet, it will be displayed in your Kosli flow as **Incomplete** artifact:
+When your artifact was reported to kosli but **not all** the required (as defined in the template) controls were reported yet, it will be displayed in your Kosli flow as **Incomplete** artifact:

 {{<figure src="/images/artifact-incomplete.png" alt="Environment, Snapshot #1" width="900">}}